ubc-library-rc/dri-needs-assessment/index.md

 ### **Discussion and Next Steps**

-The substantial number of respondents wanting training or support, but not knowing they are available, indicates that DRI services are not being adequately communicated to the research community.
+The substantial number of respondents wanting training or support, but not knowing they are available, indicates that DRI services are not being effectively communicated to the research community.
 Of particular note is that there is not one single portfolio or area where this is prevalent, but rather, this seems to be a trend that spans the institution and all areas of DRI outlined in the survey.
 While there is no definitive explanation as to why current communication efforts may not be effective, these findings suggest that DRI resources across UBC may be underutilized due to a lack of researcher awareness.
 Acknowledging that this an institutional issue, the subsequent next steps towards a solution should be considered at an institutional level.
 As almost all areas of DRI are served by multiple departments, a logical step would be to initiate a dialogue among these separate units, to begin teasing how they might collaborate and work towards a unified approach to the promotion and discoverability of DRI services at UBC.

 As a response to the upcoming Tri-Agency requirement of an RDM Institutional Strategy, UBC is currently and will continue to assess the maturity of its current capabilities to support RDM, as well as defining its ideal future state.
 Because the services involved in supporting RDM include all aspects of DRI, and the assessment will involve taking stock of all services, supports, and training that are currently offered at UBC, there is an opportunity to define an ideal state that would focus on the consolidation and centralization of DRI services.
 This type of future state would not only function in improving the visibility and discoverability of these services, but would also reduce duplicated efforts across the institution, resulting in a more efficient and effective use of resources.